WHAT ARE THE BEST RESOURCES FOR CHILDREN WITH AUTISM

 - Lack of desire to participate in activities

-The above symptoms are typically recognized in the first two years of a child’s life.
+The above symptoms are typically recognized as autism symptoms in toddlers.

 The Autism Spectrum Disorder (ASD) ranges from people who are mildly impaired by their symptoms to people who are severely disabled from ASD symptoms.

-Treatments and services can help improve a person’s symptoms and their ability to function.
+Treatments and services can help improve a person’s autism symptoms and their ability to function.

-Below is incredible video of one girl’s world of living with Autism.
+Below is an incredible video of one girl's world of living with Autism.

 Watching this girl, Carly Fleischmann will open your eyes to the world of Autism.